caiyunapp/wxbtool/README.md

 -----------

 * quick start
+* understanding the physical process by plotting
-* develop your own model
+* develop your own neural model
+* try a toy physical model
-* train and test a model
+* explore the possibility to combine neural and physical model together

 How to release
 ---------------